drohr/plex-voddler-plugin/README.md

 * Rewriten by David Röhr <david@rohr.se>
 * Images by Sara Smedman <sara@joforik.net>

 Very exprimental state, some features work, some dont't.
-Tested on MacOSX and Windows with PMS 0.9.5.0.
+Tested on MacOSX and Windows with PMS 0.9.5.x

-## known issues
+## Features

-* Only AVOD movies and series are fully supported, listning rentals work.
+* Playback on AVOD "Play" movies, documentaries and series
+* Browsing all types of movies, documentaries and series
+* Searching for content
+* Browsing Favorites, Playlist and History
+* Sorting settings in preferences
+* Thumbnail and movie/episode information where available

+## Known Issues

+* No playback on rental movies, listning work.
 * You can't choose to resume a movie or not, if a resume point exists, then it will resume
 * Sometimes plex can start to transcode movies even though it doesn't need to.
 * Seekbar not working, should be fixed with javascript support